chantzos/__/README.md

 This application written and run in a Linux system, but it should run on
 other unixes too.

-This code was written by a self educuated human being :) in a time that he
+This code was written by a self educuated human being, in a time that he
 should build a house for his four kids and to take care about those too, but
 also to take care about some goats, gardens, forests and friends (around the
 time of the so called Greek Crisis).
 Like such it probably contains unacceptable
 code errors.

 ## Thanks
-Special thanks to John E. Davis who wrote S-Lang and to the uncountable contributors around this enormous open source ecosystem (which this model is
+Special thanks to John E. Davis who wrote S-Lang but and to the all (uncountable)
+contributors around this enormous open source ecosystem (which this model is
 the reason that produced this trementous amount of code and this super fast
-evolution, unbelievable for that short time).
+evolution, unbelievable for that short time that happened).